evg-kononov/neoassist/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `neocore` for local development.
+Here's how to set up `neoassist` for local development.

-1. Download a copy of `neocore` locally.
+1. Download a copy of `neoassist` locally.

-2. Create and activate a conda environment for `neocore`:
+2. Create and activate a conda environment for `neoassist`:

     ```console
-    $ conda create -n neocore python=3.13
+    $ conda create -n neoassist python=3.13
-    $ conda activate neocore
+    $ conda activate neoassist
     ```

-3. Install `neocore` using `poetry`:
+3. Install `neoassist` using `poetry`:

     ```console
     $ poetry install